huggingface/blog/langchain.md

 Hugging Face is filled with very powerful embedding models than you can directly leverage in your pipeline.

-First choose your model, one good ressource for that is the [MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard).
+First choose your model.
+One good resource for choosing an embedding model is the [MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard).

 ### HuggingFaceEmbeddings